 This bill amends various provisions related to education in Iowa, specifically focusing on private instruction, world language instruction, dual enrollment, and the tuition and textbook tax credit.
 Key changes include the removal of the requirement for parents to provide evidence of immunizations and blood lead tests when placing a child under competent private instruction for the first time.
-The bill also modifies the reporting requirements for private instruction, allowing for more flexibility in the course of study documentation.
-Additionally, it redefines independent private instruction criteria, eliminating limits on the number of unrelated students and tuition fees, while ensuring that instruction in core subjects is provided.
+The bill also modifies the reporting requirements for private instruction, allowing for a more flexible outline of the course of study and removing the cap on the number of unrelated students in independent private instruction.
+Additionally, it clarifies that diplomas or credentials from private instruction programs will be treated equally to traditional high school diplomas.

 Statutes affected: Introduced: 299.4, 299A.2, 299A.8, 256.183, 256E.7, 256.11